 Symptoms and Causes

-Commonly called male impotence, ED is the inability to achieve or maintain penile erections sufficient for intercourse.
-ED often has a psychological component, and counseling with a psychotherapist or sex therapist often resolves the problem.
+Commonly called male impotence, erectile dysfunction is the inability to achieve or maintain penile erections sufficient for intercourse.
+Erectile dysfunction often has a psychological component, and counseling with a psychotherapist or sex therapist often resolves the problem.
 ED can also be a symptom of cardiovascular disease and diabetes, both of which can impair blood supply to the penis.
 In addition, many medications, including those prescribed for high blood pressure and mental health conditions, can interfere with sexual functioning.
 Tobacco, cocaine, stimulants and alcohol may also play a role.

 Suggested Lifestyle Changes

 Bear in mind that some of the problems leading to erectile dysfunction may lend themselves to the following non-drug (and cost-free) solutions: